Overview

 For help adding entries to a glossary, please refer to the student guide.
 To edit or delete a glossary entry, first find the entry you are looking for.

-In the bottom right of the entry you will be able to view a trash can and cog icon.
-Clicking the trash can icon allows you to delete the entry and will show the following window:
+To the bottom right of the entry you will see a link icon, trash can and cog icon.
+Clicking the trash can icon allows you to delete the entry and will show the following window where you need to click continue to confirm the deletion.

-Clicking the cog icon makes the entry settings appear allowing you to edit the entry.
+Clicking the cog icon will open the entry in edit mode allowing you to add, edit, or delete content in the entry.

 Hyperlink iconThe student experience: